 BIM implementation: What’s next for the industry?

-The Construction Industry Development Board (CIDB) invested MYR 1.5 million on BIM-awareness programme.
-The government has also increased the 2018 budget on technical and vocational education and training of MYR 4.9 billion.
-This is to increase the number of local skilled and productivity in construction projects.
+A minimum of 40% implementation rate of BIM for public projects above MYR 100 million is recommended by CITP.
+The government has also increased the 2018 budget on technical and vocational education and training of MYR 4.9 billion, which will increase the number of local skilled and productivity in construction projects.

 YBhg.
 Dato’ Sri Zohari Bin Haji Akob, Secretary General, Ministry of Works Malaysia

 Sharing by Tiong Seng Contractors from Singapore on:

 Mr Lim Tee Yoke, Senior Manager, Productivity Department, Tiong Seng Constructors Private Limited, and General Manager, TSC Innovative Builder Private Limited

 Mr Poh Seng Tiok, Director of Planning & Design, Mass Rapid Transit Corporation (MRTC)

 Mr Andy Ang, Product Specialist, Exactal